anatole-cadet/gradix_infra_aws_terraform/README.md

 # Gradix

-In this project, we deployed cloud infrastructure of the gradixApp with Terraform.
+In this project, we deployed cloud infrastructure of Gradix enterprise for one of it's project, with Terraform.

-Considering the architure's diagram below, The app will be deploy on three ec2 instances; so for each instance we configured the apache web server and others.
-We must know also that the Gradix managed the database.
-That's the reason why we have another ec2 instance in private subnet.
+Considering the architure's diagram below, The simple app will be deploy on three ec2 instances; so for each instance we configured the apache web server and others.
+We must know also that the Gradix managed a database for it's project.
+That's the reason why we have another ec2 instance in private subnet; but we will not configure database on it.

 ![image](https://github.com/anatole-cadet/gx_infra_aws_terraform/assets/13883209/efc39e7b-f3ea-46ec-aaa8-f9b7f2412c28)